Fish passage

 Fish passage background

 A single removed barrier can improve fish access for miles both upstream and downstream.
 When rivers and streams are connected, fish can better access the habitat they need.
-This is an important component of protecting and restoring fish populations, which can have multiple benefits—including for commercial and recreational fishing industries.
+This is an important component of protecting and restoring fish populations, which can have multiple benefits—including environmental and cultural significance, and for commercial and recreational fishing industries.

 Why and where WSDOT does fish passage work

-To comply with state fish passage laws, WSDOT started working collaboratively with the Washington Department of Fish and Wildlife (WDFW) in 1991 to systematically identify and correct fish passage barriers that occur where state-owned highways intersect streams.
+To comply with state fish passage laws, WSDOT started working collaboratively with the Washington Department of Fish and Wildlife in 1991 to systematically identify and correct fish passage barriers where state-owned highways intersect streams.

-WSDOT corrects fish passage barriers using bridge designs and stream simulation culverts designed to mimic natural stream conditions.
+WSDOT corrects fish passage barriers using bridge designs and stream simulation culverts that mimic natural stream conditions.
 These corrections occur as stand-alone projects for high-priority barriers or as part of larger transportation projects.